 Guideline Public Company Method

 The Guideline Public Company Method considers the trading multiples of public company stocks.
 Large brewers are trading at approximately 7.8x EBITDA (Molson Coors) to 11.7x EBITDA (Anheuser-Busch InBev) as of January 2022.

 Craft brewers are trading at higher multiples due to higher anticipated growth and a stronger resonation with younger generations.
-For example, below are three publicly traded craft brewers, as of October 2019, that are trading at about twice the EBITDA multiple of the large brewers:
+For example, below are two publicly traded craft brewers, as of January 2022, that are trading at about twice the EBITDA multiple of the large brewers:

 However, given their higher profitability (from economies of scale), greater depth of professional management and access to capital markets to fund expansion opportunities, it is frequently considered inappropriate to use public company multiples to value smaller privately held breweries.
 At a minimum, the observed trading multiples would need to be adjusted to reflect differences between the subject company and the guideline public companies.